 This example shows how to extract an image set from a Ladybug camera, stitch it together and write the final stitched image to disk.

-Since Ladybug library version 1.3.alpha.01, this example is modified to use ladybugRenderOffScreenImage(), which is hardware accelerated, to render the stitched images.
+This example is modified to use ladybugRenderOffScreenImage(), which is hardware accelerated, to render the stitched images.

 Typing ladybugPanoStitchExample /? (or ? -?) at the command prompt prints the usage information of this application.

 A.12 ladybugPostProcessing